Bachelor of Fine Arts in Art

 EWU offers over 140+ Minors and Certificates that students can use to diversify their transcript.
 Here are some that we find would be complementary to an Art Major

-Media Writing Certificate
+Media Writing Minor

 Learn More